Jury Management Office

 A person 70 years of age or older may claim exemption from jury service and shall be exempt upon making the request.

-In order to be excused for medical reasons you must complete the juror qualification questionnaire online or on the paper form that was mailed to you.
-Submit a medical request from a physician (MD or DO), through email to firstname.lastname@example.org or along with your paper submission.
+In order to be excused for medical reasons you must complete the juror qualification questionnaire online at the eresponse website and submit a medical note from a physician (MD or DO) to the Jury Management Office.

 Your request for excusal will not be considered without this medical note.

-You may reschedule your jury service to a date up to four (4) months from the date on your summons.
+Yes.
+If you are unavailable on the date scheduled due to an extreme hardship, financial or otherwise, you may reschedule your jury service (one time) to a date up to four (4) months from the date on your summons.

-To request a deferral of your service please complete you questionnaire online, through the eresponse website.
-Upon completion of your questionnaire you will be returned to a home page where you have the option to defer your service.
+You must complete the juror questionnaire online at eresponse.co.genesee.mi.us.
+Upon completion of your questionnaire you will be redirected to the home page where you will have the option to defer your service.

 If you are to report, we suggest you bring reading materials to pass the time while awaiting assignment to a courtroom.